-Our commitment to the health and safety of our workforce is one of the values in The Chevron Way, which reads, "We place the highest priority on the health and safety of our workforce and protection of our assets and the environment."
-This commitment is also managed through our OE Management System and reinforced at all levels of the corporation.
+Our commitment to the health and safety of our workforce is one of the values in The Chevron Way.
+It reads, "We place the highest priority on the health and safety of our workforce and protection of our assets and the environment."
+This commitment is also managed through our OEMS and reinforced at all levels of the corporation.

-Chevron supports many safety programs for its workforce.
-With nearly our entire workforce operating motor vehicles on or off the job, we are committed to improving road safety.
-Our comprehensive Road Safety Management Program is part of our OE Management System, and our Motor Vehicle Safety Standard identifies and mitigates risks associated with motor vehicle operations to help protect our employees and contractors from serious injuries or fatalities.
-Since 2003, Chevron has prohibited talking or using cellphones or electronic devices while driving a company vehicle or driving on company business.
-Based on the location and the type of vehicle driven, we require our workforce to complete specific driver training.
-For over 15 years, we have provided a custom defensive driving training program through our partnership with the Smith Driver Improvement Institute.
+Chevron supports many workforce safety programs.
+With much of our workforce operating motor vehicles on and off the job, we are committed to improving road safety.
+Our comprehensive Road Safety Management Program is part of our OEMS, and our Motor Vehicle Safety Standard identifies and mitigates risks associated with motor vehicle operations to help protect our employees and contractors from serious injuries and fatalities.
+Since 2003, Chevron has prohibited using cellphones and electronic devices while driving a company vehicle or driving on company business.
+We also require many individuals in our workforce to complete specific defensive driver training.
+For more than 15 years, we have provided a custom defensive driving training program through our partnership with the Smith Driver Improvement Institute.
 Our motor vehicle crash rate is among the lowest in our industry.

-In 2013, the Lost Time Incident Frequency or LTIF (workforce Fatalities plus Days Away From Work cases per million work hours) was 0.13, down from 0.25 in 2009.
-The rate of work-related incidents that led to at least one employee or contractor fatality per 100 million work hours was 1.02, down from 1.85 in 2009.
+In 2014, the Lost Time Incident Frequency (Days Away From Work incidents and fatalities per million work-hours) was 0.11, down from 0.25 in 2009.
+The rate of work-related incidents that led to at least one employee or contractor fatality per 100 million work hours was 0.49, down from 1.85 in 2009.

-Our Zero is Attainable awards are granted to eligible Chevron organizations that complete 1 million work hours or 1,000 days worked with no Days Away From Work incidents and no fatalities.
-In 2013, 96 organizations received 208 awards.
+Our Zero Is Attainable Personal Safety awards are granted quarterly to eligible Chevron organizations that complete 1 million work-hours or 1,000 days worked with no Days Away From Work or restricted duty incidents and no fatalities.
+In 2014, 66 organizations received 176 Personal Safety awards.

-For an in-depth look at Chevron safety statistics, read the 2013 Corporate Responsibility Report.
+For an in-depth look at Chevron's safety statistics, read the 2014 Corporate Responsibility Report.

 The health of our employees is important to Chevron.
 We recognize that healthy employees are better able to do their jobs.
 We also know that many of our employees and contractors plan on working later into life.

-We work to help address some of the health risks our employees face: Diseases such as malaria, tuberculosis and AIDS remain prevalent in some of the countries where we operate.
+We work to help address some of the health risks our employees face.
+Diseases such as malaria, tuberculosis and HIV/AIDS remain prevalent in some of the countries where we operate.
 And lifestyle diseases, such as diabetes and obesity, are also affecting our workforce.